Parents beware: false widow spiders like hiding in socks and slippers left on the floor overnight

 We've heard numerous reports of False Widow spider bites rising throughout Ireland and the UK in recent years and as my family's resident arachnophobe, I've been trying my best to treat them all like white noise.

-My bubble of blissful ignorance was burst last week, however, when my sister was bitten by one.
+My bubble of blissful ignorance was burst during the summer, however, when my sister was bitten by one.

 The Noble False Widow is an invasive species of spider native to the Canary Islands that is believed to have made its way here through freight containers during the 90s.
 It's more commonly found in urban areas, but is increasingly being spotted in the countryside – as was the case for us.

 When they wander indoors, they typically prefer warmer rooms like kitchens or bedrooms.
 They also seek dark hiding places and are commonly found in clothes or (gulp) in bed.

 That morning, my 14-year-old sister – who is relatively unbothered by spiders – had done her usual morning routine of getting up, making her bed, and putting on the pair of fluffy slipper-socks she had kicked off at the side of her bed the night before.
 This time, she felt a sharp stab in her toe and assumed a small stone or something had gotten caught in the sock's fabric.

 She carried on downstairs and took the sock off, tried to shake it out, and when nothing came out of it, she reached inside and pulled out a curled-up spider.
 It was merely playing dead and tried to scurry away under the couch, but my dad eventually caught and trapped it in a glass to get a proper look.